Ali-Hajiebrahim-Zargar/OIPs-Calculation/README.md

 # OIPs Calculation

-This MATLAB code is designed for calculating OIPs (Optical, Ionization, and Piezoelectric Constants) in ETBM (Empirical Tight-Binding Method) with a focus on zinc-blend crystal structures.
+This MATLAB code is designed for calculating OIPs (Orbital Interaction Parameters) in ETBM (Empirical Tight-Binding Method) with a focus on zinc-blend crystal structures.

 ## Usage